Want to Write for the AHA? Apply Today to Become a Summer Blogger!

 A key skill for 21st-century historians, whether they work in the professoriate, public history, government, publishing, or beyond, is the ability to communicate through a variety of media to different audiences.
-Many historians have turned to blogging to reach a broad public audience, and the success of historical writing online demonstrates a hunger for historians’ point of view.
+Many historians have turned to blogging to reach a broad public, and the success of historical writing online demonstrates a certain hunger for historians’ point of view.

-The AHA is seeking three aspiring graduate student bloggers, each to write a series of posts on a topic of their choosing.
-If you are looking to hone your blogging skills and share what you do as a historian with a wide audience, consider applying to be a summer blogger with the AHA.
+The AHA is seeking two aspiring graduate-student bloggers, each to write a series of posts on historical documents from their research projects.
+If you are looking to hone your blogging skills and share the process of doing history with a wide audience, consider applying to be a summer blogger on AHA Today, and show readers how historians’ habits of mind shape the way they see the world.

-AHA staff will edit each post and provide feedback to the blogger before it is published online.
+AHA staff will edit each post and provide feedback to the blogger before and during the revision process.

 What is required?
-The three bloggers selected will write two blog posts each, from June through August.
-The winners will each receive a free one-year membership to the AHA and an honorarium.
-(Winners who are already members will receive free renewal upon end of their current membership term.)
+The two students who are selected will write three blog posts each, roughly one per month from June through August.
+The winners will each receive a free one-year membership to the AHA.
+(Winners who are already members may choose between free registration to the 2018 AHA annual meeting or $50 worth of AHA publications.)
+Selected bloggers will also have the opportunity to share their projects and ideas with the wide readership of AHA Today.

-Application Procedure: To apply, please submit a proposal, no more than 500 words long, following our submission guidelines.
+Application Procedure: To apply, please submit a proposal, no more than 500 words long, following the AHA Today submission guidelines.
 Please include a suggested title for the blog series with your proposal.
-Also required is a writing sample of no more than 1,000 words (can be an excerpt from a longer piece) and a one-page cover letter that introduces who you are and how you see your blog series enriching our readers.
-The selected applicants’ proposals will be edited and published to introduce the winners and their blog series.
+Also required is a one-page cover letter that introduces who you are, your project, and how you see your blog series enriching discussions on history as a discipline.
+You may also include a writing sample of no more than 1,000 words, if you wish.
+The selected applicants’ proposals will be published on AHA Today to introduce the blog series.
 Please submit your application through Interfolio.
-The deadline for submission is 11:59 p.m.
-PST, April 27.
+The deadline for submission is 11:59 p.m., EDT, April 21.

 Questions?
 Contact Kritika Agarwal at email@example.com.